 Originally from Puerto Rico, Nicole went on to graduate from Washington University in St. Louis with a BA in History and German.
 She later earned an MA from American University in Special Education.
 Nicole has been an educator for 23 years, both in private and public schools, in the United States and abroad.
 She has worked as a Reading Specialist, Learning Specialist, Special Educator, and an ESOL teacher.
 She has received a certification of mentorship from the Jewish New Teacher Project.
 Nicole joined the Gesher faculty in 2016 and has been committed to creating passionate readers in her students.
 She loves teaching students to capitalize on their strengths and challenges in order to advocate and be the most successful versions of themselves.
 Outside of Gesher, Nicole enjoys traveling, cooking, reading, and hiking.
 You can often find Nicole spending time with her husband, two children(one a Gesher graduate), and their dog Rosie.

 Since joining Gesher’s administrative team in 1997, Bev Kramer has maintained senior oversight of the school’s daily financial operations in concert with the school’s Finance and Development Directors.
-Bev brings years of knowledge of Gesher’s history and inner workings, having served under 4 of Gesher’s Heads of School, having close communications with its founders and supporters since its near beginnings and as a proud parent of two Gesher alumni.
+Bev brings years of knowledge of Gesher’s history and inner workings, having served under four of Gesher’s Heads of School, having close communications with its founders and supporters since its near beginnings and as a proud parent of two Gesher alumni.

 Extremely detail- oriented and a known multi-tasker, Bev’s abilities were born out of her early professional experiences as an education researcher for the Organization of American States, as a proofreader for Northrop Grumman and from having served 12 years as a senior paralegal for the Federal Election Commission.